The Iconic Martini Cocktail.

 It made made me remember a time that now seems a very long time ago.

 I don’t remember exactly when I enjoyed my first martini but I do remember the feeling of elegance and sophistication it gave me holding that iconic glass.
 “Putting on the Ritz” comes to mind.

 Sitting at the bar at Le Cafe

 I was not a fan at first of the Martini.
 Certainly it was not the usual drink for me being a vineyard girl.
 It did although grow on me.
 It is the cocktail I enjoy with my dear friend Alison.
 Many an evening of enjoyment we have had sitting at the NAC Le Cafe bar having the wonderful Brian perform the art of making a great martini just for us.
 It always was worth the wait!

 There is something lovely about being dressed up and sitting casually catching up with each other while sipping on a martini ( olives for her – lemon for me ( both Vodka – stirred not shaken) and there is always gaiety.

-The Savory cocktail book, that I had never opened until I took this picture and when one says “cracked open” I believe would best describe the sound upon opening this fine book.
-Somewhat concerning to me but tried to push it to the back of my mind.
+The Savory cocktail book, that I had never opened until I took this picture and when one says “cracked open” I believe would best describe the sound made upon opening this fine book.
+Somewhat concerning to me but I tried to push it to the back of my mind.